Roofing dumpster rental in Los Angeles

 Asphalt Shingle Weight and Tonnage Planning

-Most shingles aren’t light—three-tab averages 250 pounds per square while architectural laminate runs closer to 400.
-A 25-square tear-off lands three to five tons before underlayment, which is why the hooklift truck routes a roofing dumpster with lower side walls to cap the weight limit on a single pickup?
-That same weight would overload a standard 10-yard, so we size the job right the first time.
+Roofers know three-tab averages 250 pounds per square while architectural laminate runs closer to 400; underlayment adds another few hundred.
+A 25-square tear-off lands between three and five tons before the hooklift truck routes it, which is why roofing dumpsters cap weight with lower side walls.
+How does that translate to a 10-yard?
+That’s the sweet spot to keep the haul-out within the weight limit on a single pickup.

 Driveway Placement for Roofing Crew Workflow